mehmetcanhoroz/KeyPiry_O/README.md

 # KeyPiry
-Global Key Trade platform for apps and games
+Global Key Trade platform for apps and games with multi vendors platform

 ## How to use
 ## Set up backend